jasonfigueroa/newAsyncAttempt/README.md

 This is a very minimal project that I would like to keep as simple reference for:
 1. Modular JavaScript development using Browserify.
-2. The database module (db.js) has a basic implementation of AJAX.
+2. Basic implementation of AJAX.

 For the data I'm using [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/).